 On October 26, 2011, we filed a shelf registration statement on Form S-3 (the "Form S-3") which registered the sale of up to 60,989,269 shares of our common stock from time to time in secondary offerings by the stockholders listed therein.
-On March 13, 2012, we filed a separate Form S-3, which registered a maximum aggregate offering price of \$75 million composed of our common stock, preferred stock, warrants and units to be issued from time to time in primary offerings by us and up to 25,000,000 shares of our common stock from time to time in secondary offerings by the stockholders listed therein.
+On March 13, 2012, we filed a separate Form S-3, which registered a maximum aggregate offering price of \$75 million composed of our common stock, preferred stock, warrants and units to be issued from time to time in primary offerings by us and up to 25,000,000 shares of our common stock from time to time in secondary offerings by the stockholders listed therein, including the shares being sold in this offering.